-Domestic abuse can come in many forms, either as a one off incident or recurrent in a person’s life.
+Domestic abuse can come in many forms, either as a one- off incident or recurrent in a person’s life.
 In any case, victims are left traumatised and feel unsafe in their own homes.

 The first step is to report the incident.
 Victims of abuse, either physical or mental, can often feel as though speaking out about the crime will only worsen the situation.
 However, the earlier you take action, the sooner we can work to prevent it from ever happening again.
-Our domestic violence solicitors can help by applying for a Non-Molestation Court Order: once in place, your partner will be legally banned from coming near your property, making threats or harassing you or your children.
+Our domestic abuse solicitors can help by applying for a Non-Molestation Court Order: once in place, your partner will be legally banned from coming near your property, making threats or harassing you or your children.
 If they breach this order, they will be immediately arrested.
 We can also assist you in setting up an Occupation Order if your partner refuses to leave your home after the incident has taken place.

 Domestic violence can affect people of any gender, age or background and can happen in straight as well as gay relationships.
 No matter the circumstances, when someone living in your household becomes violent or abusive in any way, you and your family immediately become at risk of harm.
 If you or someone you know is suffering from domestic abuse, get in touch today.
-Our dedicated solicitors will be available round the clock to offer support and emergency protection from harm.
+Our dedicated solicitors for domestic abuse will be available round the clock to offer support and emergency protection from harm.

 What is domestic abuse?

 Domestic violence is the abuse that one person inflicts upon another within an intimate relationship.
 In many cases, one partner will habitually abuse the other to gain control within the relationship.
 While domestic abuse is generally associated with physical assault, it can also be psychological, sexual, emotional or even financial.
 For that reason, many victims fail to come forward or even recognise that their partner’s behaviour is abusive and controlling.
 Domestic violence is rarely a one-off incident, and with time can increase in severity and frequency.
 This is why it’s essential to seek help at the earliest possible stage.